How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 5. Delivery times

 Thanks to Amazon Prime, customers expect fast shipping everywhere they shop online.
-However, if you’re shipping globally from only one location, fast, premium shipping gets more expensive as the distance gets further.
-For example, the majority of UK shoppers can be reached in just 2 days using a ‘standard’ delivery service, but reaching shoppers in mainland Europe in the same timeframe will require a more premium (and expensive) shipping service.
+However, if you’re shipping from only one location, fast, premium shipping gets more expensive as zones get higher.
+For example, 2-day shipping to a customer in Zone 1 can be done through ground shipping; 2-day shipping to Zone 8 will require more expensive expedited air shipping.

 6. Unexpected problems